-If you’ve ever been awakened in the middle of the night by a symphony of gurgling and rumbling coming from your dog’s stomach, you know that our pups aren’t immune to tummy trouble.
+If you’ve ever been woken in the middle of the night by a symphony of gurgling and rumbling coming from your dog’s stomach, you know that your pup isn’t immune to tummy trouble.
 Whether they’ve eaten something that doesn’t agree with them or are suffering from something more serious, you’ll want to solve your dog’s stomach issues as soon as you can.

-In this article, we’ll cover 16 signs that your dog has an upset stomach.
-Remember to consult your veterinarian about any medical issue, even if you aren’t sure whether it’s serious or not.
+In this article, we cover 16 signs that your dog has an upset stomach.
+Remember to consult your veterinarian about any medical issue, even if you aren’t sure whether it’s serious.

 1. Eating Grass

-Chances are, you’ve heard that when a dog eats grass it’s because they don’t feel well and are trying to make themselves vomit.
-While this is sometimes true, dogs also eat grass for other reasons.
-So this is not the most reliable sign that your dog has an upset stomach.
+Chances are, you’ve heard that when a dog eats grass, it’s because they don’t feel well and are trying to make themselves vomit.
+While this is sometimes true, dogs also eat grass for other reasons, so it is not the most reliable sign that your dog has an upset stomach.
 Researchers have also done several studies to determine if this popularly held theory is actually true.
-Most of the results suggest that eating grass is not definitively linked to an upset stomach in dogs, but it does occur in some.
-To be safe, monitor your dog to see if they develop any other symptoms of an upset stomach besides just eating grass.
+Most of the results suggest that eating grass is not definitively linked to an upset stomach in all dogs, but it does occur in some.
+To be safe, monitor your dog to see if they develop any other signs of an upset stomach besides just eating grass.

 2. Loss of Appetite